Elchi3/Elchi3/README.md

 ## Florian Scholz

 Hi :wave: I'm Florian (he/him), Content Lead at [Open Web Docs](https://github.com/openwebdocs).
 I'm into documenting the open web and making knowledge available to web developers & designers worldwide.
-You can learn more about OWD and support me and team on our [open collective page](https://opencollective.com/open-web-docs).
+You can learn more about OWD and support the team and me on our [open collective page](https://opencollective.com/open-web-docs).

-In late 2009, I got involved with [MDN Web Docs](https://developer.mozilla.org) and from 2013 until August 2020 I worked at [@mozilla](https://github.com/mozilla) as MDN's lead content strategist, technical writer & documentation engineer.
+In late 2009, I got involved with [MDN Web Docs](https://developer.mozilla.org), and from 2013 until August 2020 I worked at [@mozilla](https://github.com/mozilla) as MDN's lead content strategist, technical writer & documentation engineer.

 My favourite conference is [Write The Docs](https://www.writethedocs.org).
 Say hi if you're there, too. :blush: